0xMiya/Guides/Installation/systemd-boot.md

             options    root=/dev/sda2 rw
         ----------------------------------

     Note: If you installed another kernel, your files may have other names.
-To get the correct name, run 'ls /efi' or 'ls /boot'.
+To get the correct name, run 'ls /boot'.
     For example if you installed the lts kernel, the names will be "vmlinuz-linux-lts" and "initramfs-linux-lts.img"

     In the example above I specified the root partition using the name (/dev/sda2).
 You can use the UUID or PARTUUID instead: